- The Academic Program

 Upper School Commons

-The upper school Commons area provides meeting and gathering space for students and the faculty.
-In addition, to seating and visiting areas, there are tables and chairs in the designated space where students may have food and beverages.
-The upper school secretary, dean of students, chair of the Honor Council, registrar and assistant to the principal, principal, nurse and counselor have their offices on the south and west perimeters of the Commons.
+The upper school Commons area provides meeting and gathering space for students and faculty.
+In addition to seating and visiting areas, there are tables and chairs in the designated space where students may have food and beverages.
+The upper school secretary, dean of students, Honor Council chair, registrar and assistant division head, division head, nurse and counselor have their offices on the south and west perimeters of the Commons.
+The upper school Learning Resource Center is also located in the Commons.

-Language classrooms, language faculty offices and a language lab are on the first level, below the Kemper Library.
+Language classrooms, language faculty offices and a language lab are on the first level below Kemper Library.
 A study hall room is to the south of the language classrooms.
 The Bookstore is located on the north side (adjacent to Boocock Middle School).

 Located on the first floor of the Upper School Building, the science area houses five labs, the science faculty offices and an independent research lab.